The CLEW Team

 Kerstine Appunn is a staff Correspondent for Clean Energy Wire.
 She joined after working at the Schleswig-Holsteinischer Zeitungsverlag newspaper groups, where she covered general politics as well as energy and climate policy.
 She has an MSc in Global Environmental Change from King's College London and a law degree from the University of Kiel.
 She has also worked as a consultant for the International Institute for Environment and Development in London.

 Sören Amelang is a staff Correspondent for Clean Energy Wire.
 During his 15 years at the news agency Reuters, he wrote about international business, economics and politics.
 He was lead writer for Reuters’ German coverage of the financial crisis and the ensuing debt crisis in Europe.
-He holds a BA in Development Studies from Liverpool University and an MA in International Relations from the University of Sussex.
+He holds a Bachelor's Degree in Development Studies from Liverpool University and an MA in International Relations from the University of Sussex.

 Julian Wettengel is a staff Correspondent for Clean Energy Wire.
 Before joining the team, he served as a parliamentary assistant to the Chairman of the Foreign Affairs Committee in the European Parliament.
 In this role, he was responsible for the preparation of speeches, articles and briefings for the chairman.
 Prior to his time in Brussels, he supported a professor at the George Washington University as a research assistant.
 Julian has also worked for a number of TV productions as camera assistant, sound operator and researcher.
 He holds a Master's degree in political science from the University of Kiel.